learn-co-curriculum/module-one-guided-final-project/README.md

 a = Line.create(name: "A")
 fulton.lines << a
 ```
 Woah!
 What did we just do there?
 The first part is simple: we added the a line to our line table.
-Then, we accessed our station, Fulton Station, again, and accessed its array of lines.
+Then, we accessed our station, Fulton Station, and accessed its array of lines.
 (Because a station has many lines, right?)
 Finally, we pushed the A line into Fulton's lines.
 Amazing!!
+High fives all around.
+8. At this point, we could continue adding items to our database through the console, but let's be real.
+There are 425 train stations in New York--entering them individually would take forever!!
+There must be a better way...
+Enter the seeds file.
+What is a seeds file?
+It's a file, located in the db folder, where you create new